Filler words are conversation killers, plain and simple.

 Even if you’ve done a lot of work on your online reputation and have gotten an interview or job (congrats!) this is something you’ll want to get a handle on.
 You might not even know you’re doing it, so take a look below with an open mind.

-So What Exactly Are Filler Words?
+So What Are Filler Words?

 You can most easily identify a filler word if it’s a part of speech that is commonly said by word of mouth and almost never written.
 They’re often irrelevant transitory words used to give yourself more time to find the right word you’re looking for, gather your complete thought or idea, and finally finish your sentence.
-To make things easier, here’s a list I compiled of these meaningless jargon words in no particular order:
+To make things easier, here’s a filler words list we compiled of these meaningless jargon words in no particular order:

 I, like, really think I’d do good work at this job you know? –Unhired Job Applicant